LiveHelperChat/doc/docs/theme/theme.md

 ### Custom html before start chat form fields, popup (bot mode)

-This HTML is shown only if chat will be started with a bot.
+This HTML is shown only if chat will be started with a bot in a popup.

 ### Custom html before start chat form fields, widget (bot mode)